Too Busy? Here's A Quick Summary

 Mosquitoes suck - no, literally they do.

-Mosquitoes are seduced by our plum of warm, moist scent.
-Thus, the explanation behind the bites all around our body (trust me, they aren’t the kind of *bite marks* you would want.)
+Besides stagnant water, our plum of warm, moist scent is what attract mosquitoes, thus, the explanation behind the bites all around our body (trust me, they aren’t the kind of *bite marks* you would want.)

-Since I have no plans of starting a mosquito feeding program anytime soon, I spent the last few DAYS diving deep into the obscure world of finding the top mosquito trap for 2017.
+Since I have no plans of starting a mosquito feeding program anytime soon, I spent the last few DAYS diving deep into the obscure world of finding the top mosquito trap (that also work for black flies), so I can help you on your mission of trapping mosquitoes with pest control choices mentioned above.

 ** Prices vary on online marketplaces like Amazon so we use "$" to portray relative prices.
 More "$" means higher price.
 For these products, prices typically range between $100-$300, give or take.
 Click the "Check" button to check the current price.